 1.1 A World Ocean Perspective

 For convenience oceanographers call the three major ocean basins by their geographic names—the Atlantic, Pacific, and Indian Oceans.
 They also recognize two smaller oceans: the Arctic Ocean, an ocean basin surrounded by continents at the North Pole, and the Southern Ocean, a doughnut-shaped ocean defined by cold waters surrounding the Antarctic landmass.
 Of course, there are many geographic regions within the oceans: the Mediterranean Sea, the Gulf of Mexico, the Caribbean Sea, the Coral Sea, the Arabian Sea, the Red Sea, the Barents Sea, and numerous others.
 But these geographic designations disguise an important characteristic of Earth’s waters: they don’t stay in the same place for long.
 They don’t even stay in the same ocean basin.
-Water at one geographic location eventually—over timescales of years to centuries—finds itself in another geographic location and even back where it began.
+Water at one geographic location eventually—over timescales of hundreds of years—finds itself in another geographic location and even back where it began.
 The waters of the five major oceans flow between the basins and mix to form one ocean—the world ocean.

 The idea of a world ocean, as opposed to several independent oceans, occurred to oceanographers at least a century ago, and likely much earlier.
-Scientific publications expressing the idea of a world ocean are difficult to find prior to 1917, but British author Agnes Giberne (1845–1939), who wrote novels and nonfiction, mostly with Christian themes, clearly states in 1902 her understanding of a world ocean:
+Scientific publications expressing the idea of a world ocean are difficult to find prior to 1917, but British author Agnes Giberne (1845–1939), who wrote novels and nonfiction (mostly with Christian themes), clearly states in 1902 her understanding of a world ocean:

 In these days, we know the Ocean as one vast whole. . . .
 Minor oceans do exist, certainly.
 We have the Atlantic, North and South; the Pacific, North and South; the Arctic, the Antarctic, and the Indian.
 Yet for us there is but one great world-wide Ocean, encircling the Earth, every part being in connection with every other part.
+(Giberne 1902)

 Just when the concept of the unity of all oceans originated is not easy to ascertain.
 As soon as it was recognized that the cold water in the depths of the oceans had come from Polar regions and that the renewal of the supply of water in those regions had come from other latitudes, the idea of a world ocean was born, and research was directed toward both the circulation within and the exchange of water between the different ocean basins.